wzly-wrks/mealmap-demo/README.md

 # Meal Map Demo

 This is a custom web app for managing delivery routes across LA County.
+The map implementation now relies on **Mapbox GL JS** instead of Google Maps.

 ## Features
 - Interactive map with day selector